segmentio/segment-docs/src/partners/index.md

 #### Destinations

 [Destinations](/docs/connections/destinations/) send data to other tools for processing or analysis.
 For example, a Segment user may want to send their data to your advertising platform or analytics tool.
-To accomplish this, they'll connect your Segment Destination to their workspace.
+To accomplish this, they'll connect your Segment destination to their workspace.

 All new Segment Destinations are built on the [Actions framework](/docs/connections/destinations/actions/), which enables a simplified build experience for you and a more straightforward configuration experience for your users.